 Resouces For Caregivers

 Who is a caregiver?
-A caregiver or carer is an unpaid or paid person who helps another individual with an impairment with his or her activities of daily living.
+A caregiver is an unpaid or paid person who helps another individual with an impairment with his or her activities of daily living.
 Any person with a health impairment might use caregiving services to address their difficulties.
 A caregiver can live in the home with the loved one or not.

 Examples of the type of help include:

 Personal Care – Assistance with bathing, dressing, grooming, eating, toileting, ambulation, transfers, positioning, exercise and medication reminders and assist

 Household Tasks – Meal preparation, light housekeeping, laundry, shopping, pet care, errands as needed.
 If pre-arranged your caregiver can provide transportation, companionship and assistance to meetings, appointments, or other outings.

 Companionship – Provide a listening ear, cheerful conversation, and a caring heart while working around the house, escorting and driving on trips to the doctor, hairdresser, house of worship, the home of a friend, or recreational outings